-Earlier this year I travelled Thailand on Visa on Arrival.
-It appeared like a good deal – cheaper and quicker.
-You can land in the country whenever you wish to, escaping the long embassy applications.
-Just pay 1000 Baht (INR 200), at the airport, as the Visa fee and be done with it.
-You’re free to rule the country for 15 happy days.
+Earlier this year I decided to travel Thailand on Visa on Arrival as it appeared like a good deal – cheaper and quicker.
+You land in the country whenever you wanted, avoiding the long embassy applications.
+Just pay 1000 Baht (INR 2000) at the airport (as the Visa fee) and be done with it.
+You’re free to wander across the country for 15 happy days.

-Well, it’s not as good as it seems!
-And I realised that as soon as I landed in Bangkok.
+Well, it’s not as good and convenient as it seems!
+And I realised that as soon as I landed at the airport in Bangkok.

-Before I travelled Thailand, the internet said Visa on Arrival (VOA) counters can have long queues, but odd morning/evening can be different.
+Before I travelled to Thailand, the internet said that Visa on Arrival (VOA) counters can have long queues, but odd morning/evening can be different.
 My experience – odd morning/evening hours are not very different.
 I waited for almost 90 minutes before I had my passport stamped.
-There were at least a hundred people waiting in VOA queue.
-Almost 70% of them seemed Chinese, rest Indian.
+There were at least a hundred people waiting in VOA queue, with almost 70% of them being Chinese, and the rest, Indians.

-And then a visa on arrival rules in Thailand are not as lineant as the rules of Cambodia Visa On Arrival.
+And then the visa on arrival rules in Thailand are not as lenient as the rules for Cambodia Visa On Arrival are.
 I was asked for a return ticket as well as all my hotel booking in the country.
-During recent times, and with increasing tourist inflow, the immigration authorities have made verification process as strict as in Malaysia and Singapore.
+During recent times, and with increasing tourist inflow, the immigration authorities in Thailand have made the verification process just as strict as in Malaysia and Singapore.
 So be watchful!
 And be ready to be questioned!

 From September 2016, Thailand has literally doubled its VOA fee from 1000 Baht to 2000 Baht (or 4000 Indian Rupees).
-Where the VOA fee has been increased, for no good reason, the transit/tourist visa, obtained from the Embassy, is still the same price.
+Where the VOA fee has been increased, for no good reason, the transit/tourist visa obtained from the Embassy costs is still the same price.
 It moreover offers a longer period of stay of 45 days in the country.

-15 Days on VOA Might Not Be Enough For Thailand
+15 Days on Visa on Arrival Is Not Enough For Thailand

-VOA offers you only 15 day travel period – which, I think, is not enough for a country so perfect for backpacking.
+Visa on arrival offers you only a 15-day travel period – which, I think, is not enough for a country so perfect for backpacking.
 I could not experience the islands because of having only 15 days of travel period.
 I explored a bit of North, the Wild West Bangkok, and a few other cities, and my stay period was already over.